onqtam/headjack/docs/quotes_and_notes/BOOK_QUOTES.md

 >
 > A good rule for society is to oblige those who start in public office to pledge never subsequently to earn from the private sector more than a set amount; the rest should go to the taxpayer.
 This will ensure sincerity in, literally, “service”—where employees are supposedly underpaid because of their emotional reward from serving society.
 It would prove that they are not in the public sector as an investment strategy." - [Skin in the Game - Hidden Asymmetries in Daily Life, by Nassim Nicholas Taleb](https://www.goodreads.com/book/show/36064445-skin-in-the-game)

 > "Who decides who is and who is not an expert?
 Where is the meta-expert?
 Time is the expert.
+Or, rather, the temperamental and ruthless Lindy...
+>
+> ...
+In fact, there is something worse than peer-assessment: the bureaucratization of the activity creates a class of new judges: university administrators, who have no clue what someone is doing except via external signals, yet become the actual arbiters.
+These arbiters fail to realize that “prestigious” publication, determined by peer-reviewers in a circular manner, are not Lindy-compatible—they only mean that a certain set of (currently) powerful people are happy with your work.
+>
+> Hard science might be robust to the pathologies—even then.
+So let us take a look at social science.
+Given that the sole judges of a contributor are his “peers,” there is a citation ring in place that can lead to all manner of rotting.
+Macroeconomics, for instance, can be nonsense since it is easier to macrobull***t than microbull***t—nobody can tell if a theory really works.
+>
-Or, rather, the temperamental and ruthless Lindy..." - [Skin in the Game - Hidden Asymmetries in Daily Life, by Nassim Nicholas Taleb](https://www.goodreads.com/book/show/36064445-skin-in-the-game)
+> If you say something crazy you will be deemed crazy.
+But if you create a collection of, say, twenty people who set up an academy and say crazy things accepted by the collective, you now have “peer-reviewing” and can start a department in a university.
+Academia has a tendency, when unchecked (from lack of skin in the game), to evolve into a ritualistic self-referential publishing game." - [Skin in the Game - Hidden Asymmetries in Daily Life, by Nassim Nicholas Taleb](https://www.goodreads.com/book/show/36064445-skin-in-the-game)

 > "" - [Skin in the Game - Hidden Asymmetries in Daily Life, by Nassim Nicholas Taleb](https://www.goodreads.com/book/show/36064445-skin-in-the-game)